All Products

 Function Compute:Configure provisioned instances

 Provisioned instances help reduce request latencies caused by cold starts during peak hours.
-You can configure an auto scaling policy, such as a scheduled scaling policy or water-level scaling policy, for provisioned instances to improve resource utilization and prevent resource waste.
+You can configure a scheduled or threshold-based scaling policy for provisioned instances to improve resource utilization.

 Limits

-The following table shows the limits on the scale-out rate of provisioned instances in different regions.
+The following table shows the limits on the scaling speed of provisioned instances in different regions.

 Region